gwpy/gwsumm/docs/cli.rst

 To see all the available arguments and options for this tool, you can run with `--help` as usual:

-.. command-output:: python ../bin/gw_summary_pipe --help
+.. command-output:: python gw_summary_pipe --help